Simplify 6x 8y 5x 3y

 Q1: What happens if I have more than two like terms?

 A1: The process remains the same.
 You simply group all the like terms together and add their coefficients.
-For example, 4x + 2x + x + 3y would be simplified as (4 + 2 + 1)x + 3y = 7x + 3y.
+As an example, 4x + 2x + x + 3y would be simplified as (4 + 2 + 1)x + 3y = 7x + 3y.
 Remember that 'x' is the same as 1x.

 Q2: Can I simplify expressions with different variables raised to different powers?